nilcons/ipsec-stun-explain/README.md

 On the other hand, just leaving a `ping -i 0.1` running in the fast direction magically fixed the latency in the slow direction.
 Sending 200Mbyte/day is acceptable nowadays, I guess.

-Running some activity on the tunnel is useful anyway, so that the assigned UDP hole doesn't get idle.

 # Useful commands